Skip to main content

 • gameplay

-• “The gameplay is really good at holding your attention, requiring you to multitask by keeping your car on the road while typing out the pre-written story.”
+• “The gameplay is really good at holding your attention, requiring you to multitask with keeping your car on the road while typing out the pre-written story.”

-• “The gameplay consists of typing what's on screen and turning a car at a slower rate than anyone has ever made possible in a game, slowly leading you off the road and forcing you to sit there turning the wheel to rearrange yourself so you can keep typing.”
+• “The gameplay consists of typing what's on screen and turning a car at an unbearably slow rate, slowly leading you off the road and forcing you to constantly readjust, making it a tedious experience.”

 • music